Uterine Tachysystole During Pregnancy – Risks and Treatment

 Uterine tachysystole should be managed and treated in an effective manner to prevent any life-altering critical consequences to the mother or baby.

-• If labour-stimulating medication is being used, the medical practitioner should ensure that they closely monitor the condition of the fetus so that they can identify any complications as and when they arrive.
+• If labor-stimulating medication is being used, the medical practitioner should ensure that they closely monitor the condition of the fetus so that they can identify any complications as and when they arrive.
 They should monitor the oxygen levels, hydration, changes in positions, and even consider medical intervention where necessary.

 • If a woman has previously suffered from tachysystole or has been experiencing excessively frequent contractions, her medical records should be examined so that the best course of action can be determined.